The Autumn Night Sky

 • Or draw a line from Navi and Ruchbah through the intersection of the Perseus upside-down Y and brightest star in Perseus (Mirfak).
 The Double Cluster is around 1/3 of the way from Ruchbah to Mirfak.

-Two open clusters are found around Perseus.
+Two other open clusters are found around Perseus.

 • The Perseus Open Cluster [M34] is located just a bit toward Perseus from the middle of the line between the lower right end of the Perseus upside down Y (Algol) and the end of the lower row of Andromeda (Almach).